master-of-zen/Av1an/README.md

     --mkvmerge              Use mkvmerge for concatenating instead of ffmpeg.
                             Use in case when concatenation fails.

+    -c  --config            Save config file with given name if doesn't exists.
+                            Reads config file with that name.
+                            Options provided to cli overwrite config values.
+                            All options excepth in/out/vmaf/log/temp/config paths are saved.

 <h3 align="center">FFmpeg options</h3>

     -a   --audio_params     FFmpeg audio settings (Default: copy audio from source to output)